Cariba Heine

 Cariba Heine (born 1 October 1988) is a South African-born Australian actress and dancer.
-She is known for her roles as Rikki Chadwick in the Network Ten show H_{2}O: Just Add Water, Bridget Sanchez in the third series of Blue Water High, and Caroline Byrne in A Model Daughter: The Killing of Caroline Byrne.
+She garnered recognition for her leading role as Rikki Chadwick in the fantasy drama series H_{2}O: Just Add Water (2006–2010) and next starred in the television series Blue Water High (2008) and Dance Academy (2010–2013).
+She portrayed Caroline Byrne in the true crime film A Model Daughter: The Killing of Caroline Byrne (2009) and had her feature film debut in the disaster horror film Bait 3D (2012).

+Heine appeared in the music video Rough Sweat (2016) and in the television series Home and Away (2018) and The Secrets She Keeps (2020).

 Early life

 Heine was born in Johannesburg to South African parents Michelle, a former showgirl, and Kevin Heine.
 She moved to Australia at the age of three with her parents and older brother Kyle (born 1985).

 Career

 Dancing

 Her early days included training in jazz dance, tap dance, classical ballet, acrobatics and rhythmic gymnastics, and studying acting and singing at National Capital Acting School.
 She danced at her mother's dance school in Canberra, where she later attended Telopea Park School and St Clare's College.
 She was the youngest dancer to perform at the Stargazers Convention in Sydney, Australia.
 She was homeschooled to focus on her dance career, and performed in many stage productions, including a tour in the United States, where she featured in the music video for Will Young's song "Leave Right Now".
 After a serious hip injury, she was suggested to temporarily turn to acting by her manager.